Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/test.md

 >**Account ownership** - this command requires verification of ownership of a league account (not discord-related) {.is-info}

-> **:star:Premium feature/command :star:** - this feature/command can only be used on boosted servers (required a Zoe premium subscription)
+> **:star:Premium feature/command :star:** - this feature/command can only be used on boosted servers (requires a Zoe premium subscription)

 <br>